kulics/koral/book-en/document.md

 It is very difficult for our students to write homework...

 Let us explain what happened to this code:
-1. We implemented an interface, now `Student` is also considered to be the `Homework` type, we can use a `Student` as `Homework`.
+1. We implemented an interface, now `student` is also considered to be the `homework` type, we can use a `student` as `homework`.
-1. Within the interface we include two properties defined by the interface `getCount, doHomework`, according to the regulations, one can not be less.
+1. Within the interface we include two properties defined by the interface `get_count, do_homework`, according to the regulations, one can not be less.
-1. We have written the actual values and functions for each of the two properties of the interface, so that these two properties become one of the valid sub-properties of `Student`.
+1. We have written the actual values and functions for each of the two properties of the interface, so that these two properties become one of the valid sub-properties of `student`.
-1. We did something in `doHomework`, which reduced the total amount of work.
+1. We did something in `do_homework`, which reduced the total amount of work.

 ## Using the interface
 After the interface is included, we can use the student who owns the interface.

 E.g:
 ```
-Peter = Student{ count=999999 }
+peter = student{ count=999999 }
-print( Peter.getCount() )
+print( peter.get_count() )
 -- print 999999, so much
-Peter.doHomework()
+peter.do_homework()
 -- Do somework
-print( Peter.getCount() )
+print( peter.get_count() )
 -- print 999998, still so much
 ```
 If you just use it, there is no advantage to defining these two properties directly in the structure.